wacncontent/CustomizeTool/removeCommentOutput/articles/sql-database/sql-database-v12-plan-prepare-upgrade.md

 There are three portals for Azure, and each has different abilities regarding SQL Database V12.

-- [http://manage.windowsazure.cn/](http://manage.windowsazure.cn/)<br/>This Azure preview portal is new and is still at preview status.
+- [http://manage.windowsazure.cn/](http://manage.windowsazure.cn/)<br/>This Azure Management Portal is new and is still at preview status.
 This portal is not quite yet at full General Availability (GA).
 This portal:
  - Can manage your V12 server and database.
  - Can upgrade your V11 database to V12.